Thyroid Cancer - What to Expect When You've Been Diagnosed

 Someone from the Nuclear Medicine department will bring you your dosage.
 It is usually in a metal box, and only you can touch it.
 Swallow the dosage, and then be prepared to wait it out.
 You will probably not feel different, although you will have a slight metallic taste in your mouth.

 When the staff brings you a meal, it is on disposable plates.
 It will probably be a low iodine diet, as iodine can mess up your RAI.
-After eating, you'll throw everything away yourself.
-No hospital staff to wait on you!
-I had 2 bags in my room, with radiation markings on them.
+After eating, you'll throw everything away yourself (no hospital staff to wait on you!).
+I had two bags in my room, with radiation markings on them.

 Now, the best way to get out of the hospital is to take a lot of showers.
 And I mean a lot!
 Every hour or so, hop in and wash off.
 Any radioactive iodine that is not sucked up by the cancer or thyroid cells will be lost through perspiration.
 Your goal is to get it out of your system so you can go home.